Of all three macronutrients, it is protein which plays the biggest role in the muscle building process.

 Correct Protein Requirements For Athletes

-So one of the first things I did when I became a trainer (2002) was to learn about the research which has been done on protein consumption – specifically for fat loss and muscle growth, as that’s what the majority of my PT clients were interested in.
+So one of the first things I did when I became a trainer (2002) was to sift through the available body of scientific research surrounding protein consmption – specifically focusing on studies relating to muscle growth and fat loss, because that’s what most of my PT clients were interested in.

-A 2018 meta-analysis on the protein requirements for athletes found that the “sweet spot” for muscle growth appears to be around 1 gram per pound of body weight.
+If we fast-forward to 2018, a comprehensive meta-analysis confirmed that the so-called “sweet spot” for building muscle is around 1 gram per pound of body weight.
 (4)

-So with all of this data in mind, a 180lb guy who wants to build muscle would eat 180-212 grams of protein per day, and if he wanted to focus on fat loss he could go as high as 270g/day.
+With these findings in mind, a 180lb guy who wants to focus on building muscle should eat 180g-212g protein (1-1.18g/lb), and a 180lb guy who wants to focus on fat loss if he wanted to focus on fat loss he could go as high as 270g/day.

 How Protein Helps You To Build Muscle (Featuring “The Expendables”)